 fi

-Technical Implementation: This specification provides the complete foundation for implementing RFC 7489 compliant DMARC record generators and validators.
-All syntax rules, validation constraints, and edge cases are comprehensively documented.
+Technical Implementation: This specification covers what you need to implement RFC 7489 compliant DMARC record generators and validators, including syntax rules, validation constraints, and edge cases.

 Common Implementation Errors: Wrong tag ordering, case sensitivity mistakes, invalid policy values, malformed URIs, missing external domain authorization, and exceeding DNS record length limits.
 Always validate against this specification.